-OK so we might be bias but netball is a great sport.
+OK so we might be biased but netball is a great sport.
 Fact.
-And in this blog, we’ll prove why we think everyone should play netball, how it does wonders for your fitness, accuracy and your friendship circle.
+And in this blog, we’ll prove why we think everyone should play netball, and how it does wonders for your fitness, accuracy and your friendship circle.
 Netball isn’t just a sport, it’s a way of life.
 And everything we do in netball helps us make small steps towards larger life goals.
 We believe netball also teaches life lessons that simply can’t be taught in the classroom.

 No. 2 – You’ll be sure to make new friends